 Of course tonight I absolutely could not skip dessert, which was a pistachio cream, with vanilla ice cream and pear, and the whole thing was served in a golden chocolate globe.
-The server poured a hot pear sauce over the top of the Globe, which melted away revealing the precious delicious contents.
-This was so thoroughly delicious in every wan and I’m so glad I ordered it.
+The server poured a hot pear sauce over the top of the globe, which melted away revealing the precious delicious contents.
+This was so thoroughly delectable in every way, and I’m so glad I ordered it.

 This was an outstanding, decadent evening.
 And I’m not even counting the cappuccino, the aperitif, or the three glasses of wine. *hic*

 April 4, 2021

 1. London has never captured my imagination, and that surprises me

 2. Shan’t.
 I used the word “shan’t.”
 What was I thinking when I wrote this.
 Then again, the word feels pretty British, so maybe that’s OK.

 3. The “butter tasting of yore” makes another appearance here.
 I love referencing it when I have the chance.

 4. The Parthenon marbles don’t belong in The British Museum.
 I still believe this quite strongly, and even more so having visited Athens.
 The Greeks have built an ideal building to house them safely in the shadow of the Parthenon.
 They belong back home in Greece.